RezaOwliaei/patterns-practices/docs/primitive-obsession.md

 # Primitive Obsession (Anti-Pattern)

+In software engineering, an anti-pattern is a common response to a recurring problem that is usually ineffective and risks being highly counterproductive.

 Summary
 - Primitive Obsession is the anti-pattern of overusing primitive types (strings, numbers) instead of creating domain-specific types, leading to duplicated validation, unclear intent, and brittle code.